 Gluten-free vegan baking can be a lot of fun when the results are right and these gingerbread cookies are just that.

-The taste of these cookies has the right amount of ginger pepperiness and sweetness.
+The taste of these cookies has the right amount of ginger pepperiness (for me!) and sweetness.

 The texture is spot on for a gluten-free cookie, it's chewy and soft.
-Just the way I like them with a nice cup of herbal tea using my herbal tea recipe.
+Just the way I like them with a nice cup of herbal tea, check out this list of fresh herbs for tea.

-- Only one bowl needed and minimal ingredients
+- Only one bowl is needed and minimal ingredients

 - Not only are these gingerbread cookies gluten free and vegan, they are also nut free, corn free and soy free